SimonHarte/SpartanGrid/README.md

 ```

 #### `grid-span`
-Override the width of a column (default is full-width), equivalent to `.g-span-<columns>`.
+Override the width of a column (default is full-width), equivalent to `.g-span-{columns}`.
 This mixin allows you to pass
 in floating point numbers, which enables you to define literally **any** width using the mixin.

 ```less